news-ai/credibility/README.md

 Ways to validate credibility of an article (adding article metadata)

 1. How many tweets this particular article has
+2. Look at other articles that are under the same event, have similar entities, etc.
+    - Rate of acceleration for the event it is under or how many new articles are coming out about that entity

 Ways to validate credibility of a tweet (which is related to an article, entity, or publisher)